1 mile easy

 For example, almost the entire first half of the Boston Marathon is downhill, while the second half is not.
 Therefore you should plan to run the first half at a pace that's slightly faster than your target pace for the whole event.
 By contrast, the San Francisco Marathon is much hillier in the first half than in the second, so a planned negative split is definitely the way to go in this event.

 Naturally, the hillier a marathon course, the slower you should expect your finish time to be.
-So if your main interest is running a fast time, choose the flattest marathon you can find, and then run it like a metronome!Sign up for your next race.
+So if your main interest is running a fast time, choose the flattest marathon you can find, and then run it like a metronome!Sign up for your next race in our calendar of marathons.

 Active Expert Matt Fitzgerald is the author of several books on triathlon and running, including Runner's World Performance Nutrition for Runners (Rodale, 2005) and his newest, Brain Training for Runners.